 Shortly after the Rev. Charles E. Green became senior pastor in 1980, Bethel Christian Academy opened its doors.
 The congregation had a concern about the rise of secular influence in education and the erosion of Judeo-Christian values and moral standards.
 Pastor Green, along with his son, Rev. Charles D. Green, had a vision of a school that would give students a strong spiritual foundation with a focus on academic excellence.
 Although BCA has now closed its doors as a school, we still continue to invest in the lives of our children, through our Children's Church and Youth programs.

 The current Senior Pastor, Rev. Joseph Pastori, has been serving in that capacity since 2004, along with his wife Pastor Lisa Pastori.
-The Pastori’s have served in a variety of capacities at both Bethel Assembly of God church and our former school, BCA, for most of the last twenty-one years.
+The Pastori’s have served in a variety of capacities at both Bethel Assembly of God church and our former school, BCA, for most of the last thirty-one years.